OAKLAND, Calif. — The question came as a shock to Dorothy Reeves: Would she be willing to donate her husband’s brain for research?

 Though she is pleased with the high rate of commitment, she noted that more works needs to be done.
 In another study, about 3,100 white participants agreed to brain donation, with 1,400 already donated.
 Recruiting African-Americans “takes a lot of effort and a lot of work,” she said.
 “Every year, we bring it up again and revisit it with those who are reluctant.
 But if someone is really firm, we don’t push the subject.”

 Research on the donated brains has led to intriguing findings.
 One Rush study, published in 2015, found that African Americans with Alzheimer’s disease were more likely than white participants to have other disorders, such as Lewy body dementia.
-Twice as many black participants with Alzheimer’s as whites with the disease also had Lewy body dementia, in which protein deposits build up in nerve cells, according to the study.
+Twice as many black participants with Alzheimer’s as white participants with the disease also had Lewy body dementia, in which protein deposits build up in nerve cells, according to the study.
 African-Americans with dementia also had more severe disease of the arteries, the study found.

 Even for experienced research institutions, getting people to participate in donation remains complicated — in part, because families don’t necessarily agree about it among themselves.